hoAlimoradi/AndroidSecurity/README.md

 By bridging the gap between hardware and software, the Linux Kernel ensures the smooth operation of the Android ecosystem, no matter the device.

+## Native Libraries

+**Native Libraries** in Android form a crucial set of C and C++ libraries invoked by various components of the Android system:

+- :pencil2: **Language Foundation**: Primarily written in C or C++, these libraries offer high-performance functionalities and are directly interfaced with the Linux kernel.

+- :art: **Diverse Functionalities**:
+  - **Graphics**: Libraries such as `OpenGL` and `Skia` are used for rendering graphics.
+  - **Media Codecs**: Facilitates media playback and recording with libraries like `libmedia` and `libstagefright`.
+  - **Web Browser Engine**: The `Webkit` library is at the core of Android's web browsing capabilities.
+  - **And more**: Various other functionalities, from database operations (via `SQLite`) to connectivity and more, are also managed here.

+These libraries ensure that Android applications can perform complex operations with efficiency and reliability, tapping directly into the device's hardware capabilities.